-Hospital rotations for medical proficiency training give medics who operate in the field the opportunity to see what "right" looks like.
+Hospital rotations for medical proficiency training give medics who operate in the field the opportunity to see what “right” looks like.
 Knowing this and understanding treatment principles can allow a flexible medic to adapt to unique situations in the absence of protocols, guidelines and evidence.
 If properly coordinated and supported, MPTs can be an invaluable and eye opening experience.
-When thrown together with a naive or indifferent staff or un motivated medic, it can be a huge waste of time and money for everyone involved.
-In this episode Dennis and Dr. Mark Shapiro talk about several MPT programs, and strategies to maximize the effectiveness of an MPT.
+When thrown together with a naive or indifferent staff or unmotivated medic, it can be a huge waste of time and money for everyone involved.
+Continue reading Podcast Episode 48: Maximizing Hospital Rotations and Medical Proficiency Training

 ICU Doc, Doug Powell, was on staff for the recent Prolonged Field Care train-the-trainer exercise in June, and he observed Medics running through multiple scenarios, each 24 hours in length.